amalay/terraform-azure/practical/aks/README.md

 All .tf files containes terraform scripts and .yml file contains pipeline script to execute terraform scripts on Azure DevOps.

+## Setup Pipeline Using YAML (azure-pipeline.yml file) Scripts
+This is the modern way of setting the build and release pipeline using .yaml scripts.

 ### Pre-requisite
 There are three pre-requisite steps your have follow before setting up the pipeline as below: